Yabu Pushelberg: Scholarships

-As proud Ryerson alumni, George Yabu and Glenn Pushelberg created a permanent scholarship and internship program running 17 years strong.
+As Ryerson alumni, George Yabu and Glenn Pushelberg created a permanent scholarship and internship program running 17 years strong.
 The Yabu Pushelberg Award for Innovation in Interior Design, a scholarship which supports student entrepreneurs in design, bring student ideas to life.
 The internship program brings these students into the workplace to get hands-on experience and mentorship from our team.

-Yabu Pushelberg Endowed Scholarship Fund, The New School

 In 2016, Yabu Pushelberg created the Yabu Pushelberg Endowed Scholarship Fund at The New School to endow a permanent, named scholarship for a student in the Interior Design Program at Parsons.
-This scholarship honors the firm’s ongoing commitment to excellence in design education and its dedication to the promotion of creativity and imagination of young designers.

-This scholarship provides critical financial support which will enable one student each year to take on a rigorous academic curriculum and to engage in experiential learning opportunities at Parsons.
-As a permanent endowment at Parsons, The Yabu Pushelberg Scholarship at Parsons will help many students to advance their art and design education — and move forward in creative careers – for years to come.